mngshm/dotfiles/README.md

 - You need to edit some values like in the bar like wlan or monitor or some other things.
 - Also to note in the polybar menu module I have my name in Japanese you can change that to anything you want or maybe icon.
 - That fetch in the first picture is now improved and can be found [here](https://github.com/Mangeshrex/rxfetch)
-- You can install my colorscheme from uwu.vim repo.

 # Dependencies
 - Material Design Icons